-I am writing regarding the proposed solar power plant on Bullard Memorial Farm Association property.
+I am writing regarding the proposed on Bullard Memorial Farm Association property.
 As a descendant of Henry Bullard, former member of the BMFA, former farm manager for the BMFA and current biographer of the nineteenth century Bullard farm, I know the property very well.

 The entire Bullard Memorial Farm is listed on the National Register of Historic Places, including the historic Native American "planting fields" which are currently the site for the proposed solar array.
 Historically, the planting fields have been well-known for the presence of arrowheads and other stone-age tools.

 A Cultural Resource Survey of the Bullard farm was conducted between 1989 and 1990 in compliance with Section 106 of the National Historic Preservation Act of 1966 and is on file with the state.
 The survey found intact hearth sites and other woodland-period evidence of habitation and use of the property in the area of the planting fields.

 In 1991 the BMFA argued that the land itself was an irreplaceable archeological resource due to the presence of some 300 prehistoric artifacts and was the possible site for future archeological research.
 They also argued that the probability of Native American remains could be found on the property was very high.

 In 2009 the BMFA entered into negotiations with the Town of Holliston to donate much of the Bullard farm to the Town under a Conservation Restriction and the proposal was approved at Town Meeting, allowing much of the farm to be available for passive recreational use by the townspeople.
 Yet, when the time came to move the proposal along to the legislature, the paperwork was apparently never filed.